 Check out the detailed video visit FAQs that University of Pittsburgh Medicine provides for their users.

-5. Be especially careful when communicating about COVID-19
+5. Be especially careful when communicating about confusing topics

-With the ongoing pandemic, we’re still sharing information with the public about risks, precautions and guidelines.
-It’s easy to assume audiences are familiar with COVID-19 since it’s been around so long.
+During the COVID-19 pandemic, we shared information with the public about risks, precautions, and guidelines.
+It’s easy to assume that audiences became familiar with COVID-19 since it had been prevalent for a while.

-But COVID-19 information often includes data, new findings and recommendations that keep changing.
-These are all difficult concepts for people with lower health literacy to grasp.
-Help users make informed decisions about their care by continuing to provide content that addresses common questions and concerns.
+However, the information regarding COVID-19 frequently included data, new findings, and shifting recommendations.
+These were challenging ideas for individuals with lower health literacy.
+We helped users make informed decisions about their care by consistently providing content that addressed their common questions and concerns.

-Read this delta variant tip sheet from UC Davis Health.Even when we've done our best to simplify messaging & remove jargon, there will still be people who don’t understand our content.
+Consider the delta variant tip sheet from UC Davis Health as an example.
+Clarity was, and still is, crucial, especially when patients are faced with challenging or confusing news or new information that wasn’t previously available to the public.Even when we've done our best to simplify messaging & remove jargon, there will still be people who don’t understand our content.
 What can we do better? #healthliteracy Click To Tweet

 Additional Resources for Communicating With Consumers